billyThornton/eXeplore-Group-K/README.md

 ## Dependencies
 #### Python Libraries
 * Flask_testing - version 0.8.0, Library that allows flask to be unit tested
+* Flask_mail - version 0.9.1, Library that allows flask to write emails
 * ibm_db - version 3.0.1, Library that allows access to DB2 database
 * ibmcloudevn - version 0.2.1, Library that allows interaction with IBM cloud functions such as VCAP_SERVICES
 * pipfile - version 0.0.2, Library allows the IBM cloud to install all python dependencies from pipfile